wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

     ```

 !!! note
-    _If the key rotation task is successful there should be 0 as the failed logs count for all the tables_
+    If the key rotation task is successful there should be 0 as the failed logs count for all the tables

-*   Check the output.logs file to verify if re-encryption happened successfully for the 3 configuration files.
+*   Check the log files to verify if re-encryption happened successfully for the 3 configuration files.
 Check below logs for successful/failed re-encryption counts of event publisher configuration files

     ```tab="Config file log sample"
     Updated event publisher configuration files: 8